 Advancing core technologies.
 We are also developing several basic technologies to improve the effectiveness of wearable robots, with active research on control, rehabilitation techniques, actuation, and human-robot interface design.
 To improve energy efficiency and stability for human users, we are designing improved co-robot control strategies using control theory, model optimization, and experimental techniques.
 We think these assistive strategies can be used to effect better community-based rehabilitation.
 For improved range and battery size in such autonomous devices, without sacrificing controllability, we are developing novel, energy-efficient actuators.
 In order to apply appropriate mechanical assistance without interfering with natural human motions, we are developing lightweight and minimally-restrictive exoskeleton interfaces.
 Together, these technologies will eventually lead to more effective wearable robots.

 Our lab is a 450 ft2 space designed for student interaction, mechanical design and testing, and pilot experiments.
 Feel free to stop in for a visit!
-We conduct biomechanics data collections in the CMU Motion Capture Lab, which we share with collaborators Jessica Hodgins, Hartmut Geyer, and Chris Atkeson.
-Our students discuss research ideas at the weekly CMU Bipedal Locomotion Seminar, with participants from Carnegie Mellon, the University of Pittsburgh, and Disney Research, and at monthly Pittsburgh Biomechanics meetings organized by Arash Mahboobin and Mark Redfern.
-We are active in the Dynamic Walking community, helping to orgainize and host annual conferences, and collaborating with Peter Adamczyk, Max Donelan, Art Kuo, Andy Ruina, Greg Sawicki, Manoj Srinivasan, and Martijn Wisse.
+We conduct biomechanics data collections in the CMU Motion Capture Labs, which we share with collaborators Hartmut Geyer, Chris Atkeson, and Jessica Hodgins.
+Our students discuss research ideas at the weekly CMU Bipedal Locomotion Seminar, with participants from Carnegie Mellon, the University of Pittsburgh, and Disney Research Pittsburgh.
+We are active in the Dynamic Walking community, helping to orgainize and host annual conferences, and currently collaborating with Peter Adamczyk, Greg Sawicki, Manoj Srinivasan, and Max Donelan.